MelvrickLee/BRG-28-ISEA-/README.md

 SSH

-*for this section, I will be executing the SSH from a cloned VM.
+*for this section of the lab, I will be executing the SSH from a cloned VM.
 I have created a new user "test" in the main VM and allowed connection to port 22 in the firewall
 <br/>
 <br/>